Documentation

 What are Templates?

-Templates are starting points for sandboxes.
-Sandboxes are forked from them.
-They're already set up with the configuration, file structure, and dependencies installed, so you don't have to spend time doing this each time you begin working on something new.
-Templates are easily accessible from your dashboard and the "New" modal.
+Templates are starting points for development environments that you create through CodeSandbox.
+When you pick a template, you create a fork of the original project.
+Forked templates are already set up with the configuration, file structure and installed dependencies.
+So you don't have to spend time doing this each time you begin working on something new.
+They are easily accessible from the "Create" modal (opens in a new tab).

-You can also create your own custom templates.
-Turn any sandbox into a template that's customized for your particular use-case and preferences.
-Once a custom template has been created, you can then start new projects from the "New" modal using one of your templates.
-Custom templates can also be added to teams, so team members can make use of them.
+You can also create your own custom templates from your projects.
+So you can fully customize your development start points for your particular use case and preferences.
+Once a custom template has been created, you can use it to start new projects through the "Create" modal (opens in a new tab).
+Custom templates can also be added to workspaces so members can use them.
+Any custom templates you can access can be found in the Templates folder (opens in a new tab) or under 'Workspace Templates' within the modal.

 How to make a custom template